Skip to Content

 See my favourite Quebec City restaurants.

-P.S.
-Famous Hotel De Glace Realities
+Staying At The Famous Hotel De Glace (Realities)

 The Ice Hotel (La Hotel de Glace) which is a popular Quebec City winter destination is actually 30 minutes away by car.